Terms and Conditions

 There are no establishment or ongoing fees for accessing Online Banking.
 However fees and charges apply for the processing of some payments and may apply for the use of some Security devices, for services to which the ePayments Code does not apply.

 Online Banking customers will be charged the below fees at the time of processing their transaction either to the nominated billing account or an Account chosen at the time of requesting or approving the transaction.
+Account nominated for these fees will need to be an Australian dollar account.

 Each Westpac Account has a separate fee structure, and fees and charges in addition to the below fees may be payable.
 Please refer to the Account Terms and Conditions for more details.